jzhang369/CEG7420/lecture_notes_summer_2025/instructions.md

-# **Programming with Instructions in Ghidra**
+# **Ghidra Scripting: Working with Instructions**

-## **Why Care about Instructions?**
+## **Why Instructions Matter?**

-In Ghidra, instructions represent the low-level operations executed by a processor.
-They are a fundamental aspect of binary analysis.
-A binary contains machine code.
-However, Ghidra helps analysts to disassemble *machine code* into **human-readable** *assembly instructions*, allowing analysts to understand program behavior at the instruction level.
+In Ghidra, **instructions** represent the low-level operations executed by a processor and are fundamental to binary analysis.
+While binaries contain raw machine code, Ghidra disassembles this code into *human-readable* **assembly instructions**, enabling analysts to understand program behavior at the instruction level.

-In this section, we refer *instructions* specifically for assembly instructions.
-Later, we will introduce intermediate representation such as Pcode, which can also be considered as instructions.
+In this section, the term *instructions* specifically refers to assembly instructions.
+Later, we will introduce intermediate representations, such as **Pcode**, which can also be considered a form of instruction but at a higher abstraction level.

-Ghidra provides APIs to interact with instructions through programming, enabling many tasks such as:
+Ghidra provides APIs for interacting with instructions programmatically, supporting a variety of tasks such as:

-+ iterating over instructions,
+- Iterating over instructions
-+ extracting operators (menomic strings) and operands,
+- Extracting mnemonics and operands
-+ and performing statistical analysis.
+- Identifying relationships with other objects (e.g.,through `reference`).

-The `Instruction` class in Ghidra offers methods to retrieve details of an instruction such as its mnemonic, operand(s), and references to memory or registers.
+The `Instruction` class in Ghidra offers rich methods for retrieving details of an instruction, including its mnemonic, operands, and references to memory locations or registers.

-## **Where to Find More Information**
+## **Where to Find More Information?**

 For more detailed information on programming with instructions in Ghidra, refer to the official Ghidra API documentation.
 The relevant information can be found in your Ghidra installation at: